google/oss-fuzz/docs/getting-started/continuous_integration.md

 # Continuous Integration

-OSS-Fuzz offers **CIFuzz**, which will run your fuzz targets on pull requests for projects hosted on GitHub.
-This works similarly to running unittests in CI and allows you to find and fix bugs before they make it into your codebase.
+OSS-Fuzz offers **CIFuzz**, a GitHub action/CI job that runs your fuzz targets on pull requests.
+This works similarly to running unittests in CI.
+CIFuzz helps you to find and fix bugs before they make it into your codebase.
+Currently, CIFuzz only supports projects hosted on GitHub.

 ## How it works